JollyShmo/CSV_Import_Blender/README.md

 [![download](https://github.com/JollyShmo/CSV_Import_Blender/blob/main/version_csv_import.png)](https://github.com/JollyShmo/CSV_Import_Blender/releases/download/v4.2.1-beta/csv_mesh_importer.zip)

 This Blender addon allows you to import points from a CSV file and create a mesh by connected edges or faces.
 It's particularly useful for visualizing 3D point data captured using tools like 'RenderDoc' to export the CSV file.
-Works for a number of games including Bioshock Series.
+Works for a number of games including Bioshock Series, We Happy Few, and mmore.

 | RenderDoc | Blender|
 | :-------- | :----- |